5 Steps to Redecorate Your Living Room for Zero Dollars

 Once you have your focal point in mind, you can then arrange your furniture accordingly.

 And please remember, these are GUIDELINES, not rules.
 No spankin’ with wet noodles if you can’t check off every box, these are just ideas to help you see your room in a new way and MAYBE make a few adjustments to make it even better!

 This is a tough one.
 There are SO many room layouts and SO many different furniture pieces/sizes, that it would be IMPOSSIBLE for me to cover them all in one shot, but I do have some great general guidelines for you to consider.
 Keep in mind that you don’t have to do ALL of these, you can just pick and choose the ones that best suit your furniture/layout/personal preferences.

 TIP 1 CENTER YOUR MAIN PIECE OF FURNITURE ON YOUR FOCAL POINT

-If your main piece of furniture is off-center, your room will feel off-balance.
+If your main piece of furniture is off-centre, your room will feel off-balance.
 I’m always amazed at how shoving a sofa 2-3 feet to the left or right can make a MASSIVE DIFFERENCE in the flow and energy of a room.
-If you CAN’T center your main piece (ie: you have a corner fireplace), it’s okay, I forgive you.
+If you CAN’T centre your main piece (ie: you have a corner fireplace), it’s okay, I forgive you.

 For a practice in BALANCE, which we’ll be chatting about in Step 3, I want you to draw an invisible line down the middle of the above room, right through the TV and fireplace.
 Notice that although different pieces were used, each SIDE of the room/focal point is balanced, so that one side doesn’t visually weigh more than the other.